Dump truck crashes into ditch on State Route 414

 SENECA COUNTY, N.Y.
-(WROC) — Officers from the Seneca Falls Police Department responded to a report about a dump truck rollover on State Route 414 near the intersection of County House Road on Wednesday.
+(WROC) — Officers from the Seneca Falls Police Department responded to a report of a dump truck rollover on State Route 414 near the intersection of County House Road Wednesday.

 Upon arrival, officers, along with members of the Seneca Falls Fire Department and North Seneca Ambulance, said they found a dump truck on its side in a ditch.